-Some of the poses shown with this post will start you on the journey to relaxing… and managing or reducing anxiety… so you avoid that horrid escalation… or numerous other health and discomfort conditions that we all see around us everyday.
+The yoga poses we do in Beginner Yoga, or even the level above it, will start you on the journey to relaxing… and managing or reducing anxiety.
+In turn, you can avoid that horrid escalation my father suffered; or numerous other health and discomfort conditions that we all see around us everyday.

-Flametree’s yoga equipment includes the rope wall that you can see in some of these pictures.
+There is also a separate page on the Flametree site about how to use props, and where to get them.
+Flametree’s yoga equipment includes the rope wall that you can see in some of the pictures on this site.
 Among other things, a wall with ropes on the bars gives you an easy way to do inversions.

 Better circulation improves the functioning not only of the brain but of the endocrine glands located in the head and neck—the pituitary gland, the hypothalamus, the pineal and thyroid gland—and of the sensory organs in the head.

-If you are worried about whether you can manage yoga, try our special focus beginner classes, like the Fifty Plus class on Fridays at 10.15am, and Easy Restorative at 4pm on Saturdays.
+If you are worried about whether you can manage yoga, try our special focus beginner classes, like the Slow Gentle Yoga class on Fridays at 10.15am, or Saturdays at 12 noon (Darwin NT time), and Easy Restorative Yoga class at 4pm on Saturdays.